JetBrains/intellij-sdk-docs/basics/action_system.md

 When an action is disabled `AnAction.actionPerformed()` will not be called.
 Toolbar actions display their respective icons for the disabled state.
-The visibility of a disabled action in a menu depends on whether the host menu (e.g., "ToolsMenu") containing the `compact` attribute set.
+The visibility of a disabled action in a menu depends on whether the host menu (e.g., "ToolsMenu") containing the action has the `compact` attribute set.
 See [Grouping Actions](#grouping-actions) for more information about the `compact` attribute and menu actions' visibility.

 > **NOTE** If an action is added to a toolbar, its `update()` can be called if there was any user activity or focus transfer.